statebait/hydropro/README.md

-# Instructions for how to run the app
+# Instructions to get app running

 -clone the repo on your computer